stefanosbaros/Machine-learning-classification-approaches-for-Covid-19-diagnosis/README.md

-By retaining only the features which correspond to **nonzero** coefficients we finally ended up with the following list of **important features**:
+By retaining only the features which correspond to **nonzero** coefficients we finally ended up with the following list of **36 important features**:

 - `features = ['cough', 'fever', 'sore_throat', 'shortness_of_breath', 'head_ache', 'Male', 'Female', 'Contact_with_confirmed', 'cough+fever', 'cough+sore_throat', 'cough+shortness_of_breath', 'cough+head_ache', 'cough+age_60_and_above', 'cough+Male', 'cough+Contact_with_confirmed', 'fever+sore_throat', 'fever+shortness_of_breath', 'fever+head_ache', 'fever+age_60_and_above', 'fever+Male', 'fever+Contact_with_confirmed', 'sore_throat+shortness_of_breath', 'sore_throat+head_ache', 'sore_throat+age_60_and_above', 'sore_throat+Contact_with_confirmed', 'shortness_of_breath+head_ache', 'shortness_of_breath+Female', 'shortness_of_breath+Contact_with_confirmed', 'head_ache+age_60_and_above', 'head_ache+Female', 'head_ache+Contact_with_confirmed', 'age_60_and_above+Male', 'age_60_and_above+Female', 'age_60_and_above+Contact_with_confirmed', 'Male+Contact_with_confirmed', 'Female+Contact_with_confirmed']`